 “Target and bid”

-- Restricts your ads to being shown for the targeting method you’ve selected, such as keywords
+- Restricts your ads to being shown for the targeting method that you’ve selected, such as keywords

 - Allows you to set bids for individual targeting, such as £2.00 for buy footballs

 Based on your Display keywords, your ads can now show on pages about football.
-However, you want to reach football fans specifically, so you target the affinity audience Football Fans and set both targeting methods to “Target and bid”.
+However, you specifically want to reach football fans, so you target the affinity audience Football Fans and set both targeting methods to “Target and bid”.